venk120soft/Javasript-learnings/README.md

 Lexical scope, global scope , block scope

 ## What is closure? when and why do we use it?
+Any function, that access variables outside of its scope is a closure, Closures are nothing but FUNCTIONS WITH PRESERVED DATA

 A function inside another function will create a closure. to access the inside function variables we use this.

 closures are created every time a function is created, at function creation time.
 To use a closure, define a function inside another function and expose it.
 To expose a function, return it or pass it to another function

-We can say callbacks are the examples for closures, it has access to it's parent values.
+We can say **callbacks** are the examples for closures, it has access to it's parent values.
 ## What is the difference between writing nested functions vs closures?

 ## How does the asynchronous call made internally in javascript?